-Over the span of her illustrious career, Casey has appeared on many television programs including; The Morning Show, Sunrise, 20 to 1, Today Show, Today Extra, Cram, Family Feud, ABC Playschool Storytime, Studio 10, Fusion, Yarramundi Kids, Spicks and Specks, Good Morning Australia, Rove Live, Carols by Candlelight and has presented her own indigenous music themed show Fusion on SBS/NITV during 2012 and 2013.
-Casey made her scripted television debut in 2018 on Network Ten’s comedy series Streetsmart as Tia the probationary parking inspector
+Over the span of her illustrious career, Casey has appeared on many television programs including The Morning Show, Sunrise, 20 to 1, Today Show, Today Extra, Cram, Family Feud, ABC Playschool Storytime, Studio 10, Fusion, Yarramundi Kids, Spicks & Specks, Good, Rove Live, Carols by Candlelight, ABC New Year’s Eve & ABC Australia Day telecast’s and has presented her own indigenous music themed show Fusion on SBS/NITV during 2012 and 2013.
+Casey made her scripted television debut in 2018 on Network Ten’s comedy series Streetsmart as ‘Tia’ the probationary parking inspector

 Casey captivated readers with her autobiography Big, Beautiful & Sexy (New Holland Publishers) and made her mark in the plus size fashion market, becoming an emcee and ambassador for the Curvy Couture Roadshow in Melbourne, plus becoming featured writer for international publications such as Pink Blitz, and Plus Model Magazine.